World Watch Review

 Alpina Heritage Pilot Hand-Wound Limited Edition (Ref.
 AL435B4SH6)

-As I have already mentioned many times before, the movement was originally developed to power pocket watches and therefore sports quite an impressive diameter of more than 37 millimeters.
+As I have already mentioned many times before, the movement was originally developed to power pocket watches and therefore sports an impressive diameter of more than 37 millimeters.

 Alpina Heritage Pilot (Caliber AL-435)